youthforclimatefr/Toolpic/README.md

 # Templating

-As described above, your rendering instance (instance of `Renderer`) conatins a `data` receiver that can be connected to components you create from the `template.json` file or, in theory, be modified manually or using any third party routine.
+As described above, your rendering instance (instance of `Renderer`) conatins a `data` receiver that can be connected to components you create from the `template.json` file or, in theory, be modified manually by using any third party routine.

 The `context` is not just any SVG element but a living **Vue.js** enviorement.
 Within this context you can access all the properties of the `data` receiver of your instance as native javascript expressions just as **Vue.js** it does.
 For example, you could use a property value of a property that is binded to a `Line` component just using the typically Vue.js bracktes `{{ myTextProp }}` or bind it to any attribute using `v-bind:arg="myTextprop"`.
 At this point, it is not our work but the way **Vue.js** works.